 The highest Executive Committee of the BSPC, led by the President of the BSPC, Jörgen Pettersson, held its third meeting under the Åland Presidency – on the invitation of Kari Kulmala, Chairman of the delegation of the Finnish Parliament to the BSPC – in Koli National Park, Finland.
-Delegations from the Åland Islands, the Baltic Assembly, Denmark, the European Parliament, Estonia, Finland, Germany, Hamburg, Iceland, Latvia, Lithuania, the Nordic Council, Poland and the Russian Federation participated in the meeting.
+Delegations from the Åland Islands, the Baltic Assembly, Denmark, the European Parliament, Estonia, Finland, Germany, Hamburg, Iceland, Latvia, Lithuania, the Nordic Council, Norway, Poland and the Russian Federation participated in the meeting.

 27th Annual BSPC in Mariehamn

 The main focus was placed on the preparation of the 27th annual Baltic Sea Parliamentary Conference, which will take place from 26-28 August in Mariehamn, Åland Islands under the headline: The Baltic Sea – Our Lifeline,